-The Institute of Management Accountants (IMA) has developed four standards of ethical professional conduct.
-The IMA Statement of Ethical Professional Practice has been revered as the central code of ethics for management accountants and financial managers.
+The Institute of Management Accountants (IMA) has developed standards of ethical professional conduct.
+The IMA Statement of Ethical Professional Practice has been revered as the central code of ethics for management accountants.

-- Maintain an appropriate level of professional competence by ongoing development of their knowledge and skills.
+- Maintain an appropriate level of professional expertise by continually developing knowledge and skills.

-- Perform their professional duties in accordance with relevant laws, regulations, and technical standards.
+- Perform professional duties in accordance with relevant laws, regulations, and technical standards.

 - Recognize and communicate professional limitations or other constraints that would preclude responsible judgment or successful performance of an activity.

-- Refrain from engaging in or supporting any activity that would discredit the profession.
+- Abstain from engaging in or supporting any activity that might discredit the profession.

 - Communicate information fairly and objectively.

-- Disclose fully all relevant information that could reasonably be expected to influence an intended user's understanding of the reports, comments, and recommendations presented.
+- Disclose all relevant information that could reasonably be expected to influence an intended user's understanding of the reports, analyses, or recommendations.

 Resolution of Ethical Conflict

-In applying the standards of ethical conduct, practitioners of management accounting and financial management may encounter problems in identifying unethical behavior or in resolving an ethical conflict.
-When faced with significant ethical issues, practitioners of management accounting and financial management should follow the established policies of the organization bearing on the resolution of such conflict.
-If these policies do not resolve the ethical conflict, such practitioners should consider the following courses of action.
+In applying the Standards of Ethical Professional Practice, you may encounter problems identifying unethical behavior or resolving an ethical conflict.
+When faced with ethical issues, you should follow your organization's established policies on the resolution of such conflict.
+If these policies do not resolve the ethical conflict, you should consider the following courses of action:

-- Discuss such problems with the immediate superior except when it appears that the superior is involved, in which case the problem should be presented initially to the next higher managerial level.
+- Discuss the issue with your immediate supervisor except when it appears that the supervisor is involved.
+In that case, present the issue to the next level.

-- If a satisfactory resolution cannot be achieved when the problem is initially presented, submit the issues to the next higher managerial level.
-If the immediate superior is the chief executive officer, or equivalent, the acceptable reviewing authority may be a group such as the audit committee, executive committee, board of directors, board of trustees, or owners.
-Contact with levels above the immediate superior should be initiated only with the superior's knowledge, assuming the superior is not involved.
-Except where legally prescribed, communication of such problems to authorities or individuals not employed or engaged by the organization is not considered appropriate, unless you believe there is a clear violation of the law.
+- If you cannot achieve a satisfactory resolution, submit the issue to the next management level.
+If your immediate superior is the chief executive officer or equivalent, the acceptable reviewing authority may be a group such as the audit committee, executive committee, board of directors, board of trustees, or owners.
+Contact with levels above the immediate superior should be initiated only with your superior's knowledge, assuming he or she is not involved.
+Communication of such problems to authorities or individuals not employed or engaged by the organization is not considered appropriate, unless you believe there is a clear violation of the law.